Eric Black is SVP, Technology, Fandango, Sports & Entertainment. In this role, he oversees technology for Fandango, NBC

 A 20+-year veteran of the digital video/live streaming industry, Black and his team were instrumental in NBC Sports Digital’s success during the Rio Olympic Games, which set streaming records with 3.3 billion total minutes, 2.71 billion live minutes and 100 million unique users.
 It remains the largest digital event in history.

 Black joined NBCUniversal as a webmaster for NBC New York’s website, wnbc.com, in June 2000.
 In 2010, as Director of Digital Operations for NBC Sports, he managed the first-ever live stream of Super Bowl XLVI.
-He was promoted to Vice President, Technology, for NBC Sports and NBC Olympics in 2012.
+He was named Vice President, Technology, NBC Sports and NBC Olympics in 2012.

-Black has been recognized with seven Emmy awards, the Olympic Golden Rings for the Games of the XXXI Olympiad on NBC, and the Edward R. Murrow Award for 9/11 coverage in 2004.
+Black has been recognized with seven Sports Emmy awards, the Olympic Golden Rings for the Games of the XXXI Olympiad on NBC, and the Edward R. Murrow Award for 9/11 coverage in 2004.
 In addition, he was honored with the 2013-2014 technology and engineering Emmy Award for Pioneering Delivery of Pay TV Linear Video to Consumer Owned and Managed Devices Over an IP Connection.